PamPayne/austria/austria-explanations-en.md

 In the context of the decision on the granting of the licence, it is to be overlooked that in the past the licence applicant has unjustifiably interfered with the gambling monopoly by organising online gambling.

-This makes § 14.2a GSpG a provision that is more specific than § 14.2 no. 4 GSpG as lex generalis, but which is relatively narrow in its scope of application, or which in its scope of application covers only a fraction of those situations that could potentially be subsumed under § 14.2 no. 4 GSpG (partial exception).
+This makes § 14.2a GSpG a provision that is more specific than § 14.2 no. 4 GSpG as **lex generalis**, but which is relatively narrow in its scope of application, or which in its scope of application covers only a fraction of those situations that could potentially be subsumed under § 14.2 no. 4 GSpG (**partial exception**).

-In other words, the scope of application of the lex generalis remains largely untouched.
+In other words, the scope of application of the **lex generalis** remains largely untouched.

 This means that any other violations of the GSpG and violations of other relevant legal provisions must be taken into account unchanged when assessing whether an applicant for a concession has complied with the

 8 of 26
 requirements of regulatory reliability within the meaning of § 14.2 no. 4 GSpG.
 Just not violations of § 52 para.
 2 no. 1 GSpG in the form of organising online gambling for participation from Germany.

 Any facts that occur after the concession has been granted are not "in the past" within the meaning of this provision.
 In addition, the licence applicant and his group are only held liable until the licence is granted.
-After this date, the fact that the applicant for the concession or his group of companies are either not honest for tax purposes or do not immediately comply with final civil judgments would have to be assessed according to general principles (already de lege lata) in the light of § 14.2 no. 4 GSpG in conjunction with § 14.7.
+After this date, the fact that the applicant for the concession or his group of companies are either not honest for tax purposes or do not immediately comply with final civil judgments would have to be assessed according to general principles (already **de lege lata**) in the light of § 14.2 no. 4 GSpG in conjunction with § 14.7.

-### Re para.
+#### Re para.
 3:

 As already mentioned, attempts are to be observed, especially by foreign gambling operators, to evade the fulfilment of final civil judgments, which is partly due to the fact that they retreat behind obstacles to enforcement of a factual and legal nature that exist in their State of residence – at best even in contradiction to EU law.